weaviate/weaviate-io/developers/weaviate/modules/img2vec-neural.md

 ---
-title: img2vec-neural
+title: ResNet Image Vectorizer
-sidebar_position: 30
+sidebar_position: 20
 image: og/docs/modules/img2vec-neural.jpg
 # tags: ['img2vec', 'img2vec-neural']
 ---

 :::caution CLIP recommended for new projects
-For new projects, we recommend using the [Transformers multi-modal integration](../../model-providers/transformers/embeddings-multimodal.md) module instead of `img2vec-neural`.
+For new projects, we recommend using the [Transformers multi-modal integration](../model-providers/transformers/embeddings-multimodal.md) module instead of `img2vec-neural`.
 This uses CLIP models, which uses a more modern model architecture than `resnet` models used in `img2vec-neural`.
 CLIP models are also multi-modal, meaning they can handle both images and text and therefore applicable to a wider range of use cases.
 :::